ALavault/alavault.github.io/_posts/2020-07-13-mixing_tuto_5_compressor.md

 * Input gain : if you need to.
 Self explanatory.
 * Gain : using a compressor will lead to *gain reduction* : to compensate for the loss, this gain control (also known as *makeup gain*) is used to match compressed and uncompressed signals in terms of loudness.
-* Mix : in percents.
+* Mix : in percent.
 A 0% mix means the non compressed signal, 100% the compressed signal.
 By mixing in between, you can get intersting effects with extreme compression.
 More on that later.
 * Attack : Time the compressor will take to achieve most of the gain reduction.
 * Release : Time the compressor will take to roughly go back to 0dB of gain reduction after the signal goes under the threshold.
 * Auto/Adaptative : Special controls for specials cases.